-You will not want to be searching for the remote while you have baby latched on.
+You will not want to be searching for the remote while you have your baby latched on.
 This can cause them to get frustrated which can cause you to become tense.

 Phone and Charger:

-We all know we LOVE social media and staying up to date on what is going on, so having your phone near by is nice to have.
-Remember you will be doing a lot of nursing, so having your charger near by isn’t a bad idea either, because we all know when that battery dies it kinda feels like we have been cut off from the world and we don’t want this to happen.
+We all know we LOVE social media and staying up to date on what is going on, so having your phone nearby is nice to have.
+Remember you will be doing a lot of nursing, so having your charger nearby isn’t a bad idea either, because we all know when that battery dies it kinda feels like we have been cut off from the world and we don’t want this to happen.

 It isn’t a bad idea to have a snack or two ready too.
-Some of my go to’s are: trail mix, protein bars, apples, bananas, carrots, and nuts.
+Some of my go-to’s are trail mix, protein bars, apples, bananas, carrots, and nuts.
 You can put these in your nursing station each morning so that they aren’t sitting out all the time.

-In addition to making sure you and baby are comfortable while nursing, it is important to be relaxed as well.
+In addition to making sure you and your baby are comfortable while nursing, it is important to be relaxed as well.
 Your baby can tell if you are tense or nervous about breastfeeding, and if they sense this they will not latch on correctly.
 Remember, your baby can’t relax if you’re not relaxed.

 If you find that you are in a place that makes you stressed out, move!
 Go somewhere that you feel relaxed and can focus on nothing other than breastfeeding your baby.
 Sometimes it helps to take a few minutes prior to nursing to take a few slow deep breaths before you start nursing.
 You can also envision a place that makes you feel calm and relaxed.
-Remember, this is suppose to be an enjoyable bonding time for you and baby not a stressful one.
+Remember, this is supposed to be an enjoyable bonding time for you and your baby, not a stressful one.

 Finding a Comfortable Position